 Disabled Mothers’ Rights Campaign

 The Disabled Mothers’ Rights Campaign brings disabled mothers together against discrimination by social services and the family courts.
 We have the right to start a family and to get support.
-We must not to be discriminated against just for being disabled, single, LGBTQI+, of colour, immigrant, working class, on benefits, survivors of violence, having grown up in “care” . . .
+We must not be discriminated against just for being disabled, single, LGBTQI+, of colour, immigrant, working class, on benefits, survivors of violence, having grown up in “care” . . .
 More info

 Independent living and social care